-Changed Block Tracking for Hyper-V and VMware Backups
+Changed Block Tracking for VMware Backups

 Changed Block Tracking is a feature that allows reading only blocks of a virtual machine disk that have changed since a certain point in time.